-- 1.8 During the year in the twelve months ending on the 31 March 2010 a total of 416 new dwellings were recorded as completed of which 40 were affordable.
-The East of England Plan requires that at least 8,000 dwellings are provided in North Norfolk between 2001-2021, giving an annual minimum requirement of 400 completions per year.
-Since the start of the plan period 3,287 dwellings have been recorded as completed, giving an average of 365 dwellings per year.
-Due to this shortfall against the annual average it will be necessary to deliver an average of 420 dwellings per year for the remainder of the plan period if the target of 8,000 dwellings is to be met. - 1.9 Increasing the supply of affordable housing remains a key priority for the Council, and the Core Strategy introduced lower thresholds and higher requirements than previous Local Plan policies.
-It is, however, taking time for the new requirements to take effect and since adoption of the Core Strategy the number of new dwellings being permitted and completed has slowed nationally due to the economic climate and resulting depressed housing market.
-The number of planning applications for new dwellings fell sharply in the last year, and the majority of applications in the district were on small sites below the affordable housing threshold.
-This combination resulted in only 13 new affordable dwellings being permitted (as opposed to completed) during the monitoring period. - 1.10 Other targets for the amount of development on previously developed 'brownfield' land and the amount of dwellings with 2 bedrooms or less are being met and exceeded.
-The Core Strategy introduces new environmental standards for new buildings and all dwellings permitted are conditioned to require submission of a Code for Sustainable Homes certificate confirming they have met Code Level 2.
-A Sustainable Construction checklist has also been produced to provide guidance on minimising resource and energy consumption. - 1.11 Core Strategy policies also seek to protect and enhance North Norfolks natural and built environmental assets.
-Government policy allows Councils to draw up lists of locally important buildings which make a valuable contribution to the local scene or local history but do not merit national listing and over the last year the Council has identified 102 Locally Listed buildings in association with a series of Conservation Area Appraisals.
-Core Strategy policies require all proposals to protect important biodiversity features and a protected species survey checklist has been developed to advise applicants on what should be submitted with planning applications. - 1.12 At April 2010 there was 47ha of employment land available in North Norfolk, although its distribution is not even spread with 35 hectares available in North Walsham but only 0.3 ha available in Cromer.
-Less than 9% of the available land had planning permission or was under construction.
-The economic climate has affected the districts town centres and vacancy rates in town centre units increased in all towns between 2007and 2009.
+- 1.8 During the year ending on the 31 March 2011 a total of 178 new dwellings were recorded as completed, of which 64 were affordable.
+In the following year ending 31 March 2012 a total of 337 dwellings were recorded as completed, of which another 64 were affordable.
+The adopted Core Strategy requires that at least 8,000 dwellings are provided in North Norfolk between 2001-2021, giving an annual minimum requirement of 400 completions per year.
+Since the start of the plan period 3,802 dwellings have been recorded as completed, giving an average of 346 dwellings per year.
+Completion rates have fallen below the required annual average for a number of years and as such, if the target of 8,000 dwellings is to be met, this average will need to increase - this figure has been steadily climbing in recent years.
+Furthermore, many of the new dwelling completions are derived from the conversion of existing buildings and the variation/removal of occupancy conditions, with the actual number of new dwellings erected remaining relatively low. - Increasing the supply of affordable housing remains a key priority for the Council.
+The Core 1.9 Strategy introduced lower thresholds and higher requirements than previous Local Plan policies.
+The adoption of the Site Allocations Development Plan Document in February 2011 made land 'available' for the erection of around 3,300 dwellings.
+Since adoption of this Plan (up to 31 March 2012) the Council has resolved to grant planning permission for 74 dwellings on two large allocated sites, of which 40 are affordable. - Other targets for the amount of development on previously developed 'brownfield' land and the amount of dwellings with 2 bedrooms or less are being met and exceeded.
+The Core Strategy introduced new environmental standards for new buildings and all new dwellings permitted are conditioned to require submission of a Code for Sustainable Homes certificate confirming they have met Code Level 3.
+A Sustainable Construction checklist has also been produced to provide guidance on minimising resource and energy consumption. - Core Strategy policies also seek to protect and enhance North Norfolk's natural and built 1.11 environmental assets.
+Government policy allows Councils to draw up lists of locally important buildings which make a valuable contribution to the local scene or local history but do not merit national listing.
+The Council has identified 222 Locally Listed buildings in association with a series of Conservation Area Appraisals.
+Core Strategy policies require all proposals to protect important biodiversity features and a protected species survey checklist has been developed to advise applicants on what should be submitted with planning applications. - 1.12 At April 2012 there were 80.07ha of employment land available in North Norfolk, although its distribution is not evenly spread, with 32.23ha available in North Walsham but only 2.19ha available in Cromer.
+The economic climate has affected the district's town centres and vacancy rates in town centre units have increased in all towns.